 itself took place at the DNC winter meeting in Atlanta, GA on Feb.
 25,

-At the meeting there was also heated debate over a resolution to ban
+meeting there was also heated debate over a resolution to ban

 from corporate PACs.
 Another issue for Democrats is the question